Skip to main content

 Tools

-list_gatesread-onlyLists every gate in the account with id, name, description, model, task type, creation date
+list_gatesnoneEvery gate in the account — id, name, description, model, task type, creation date

-More tools are added in subsequent releases.
-The npm package always reflects the current toolset; check verlon-mcp --help after install to see what’s available.
+The npm package always reflects the current toolset; check verlon-mcp --help after install.

 Configuration